Battle of Day's Gap: Preservation

-The Civil War Trust, a division of the American Battlefield Trust, and its partners have saved 40 acres of the battlefield at Hog Mountain, an associated battle that occurred on the same day as the Battle of Day's Gap.
+As of mid-2023, the American Battlefield Trust and its partners have saved 82 acres of the battlefield at Day's Gap.
+The Trust and its partners have also preserved 40 acres at the battlefield at nearby Hog Mountain, where fighting occurred on the same day.

 Historian Fred Wise opened the Crooked Creek Civil War Museum on the land in which the skirmish at Crooked Creek took place.
 The museum houses numerous relics recovered from the property.